WindowsAzure-TrainingKit-RU/Demo-BuildClips/Segment5.md

 1. Open the previously deployed **BuildClips** cloud service.

 	>**Speaking Point:** Let's go back to the BuildClips cloud service.
 Every cloud project in Azure has this nice dashboard view where we can see the overall health of the application.
-We can actually see individual machines, CPU, network and memory access, as well as the aggregate view of it as well.
+We can actually see individual machines, CPU, network and memory access, as well as the aggregate view of it.
 It displays separate information for both front-end and back-end roles.

 	![Windows Azure Dashboard ](Images/windows-azure-dashboard.png?raw=true "Windows Azure Dashboard ")

 	_Windows Azure dashboard_

-1. Show that you have Production and Staging enviroments and how you can swap between them.
+1. Show that you have Production and Staging environments and how you can swap between them.

 	>**Speaking Point:** We are having deployments in Production and in Staging.
 The Swap Deployment operation initiates a virtual IP swap between staging and production deployment environments for a service.
 If the service is currently running in the staging environment, it will be swapped to the production environment.
 If it is running in the production environment, it will be swapped to staging.

 	![portal swap environments ](Images/portal-swap-environments.png?raw=true)

-	_Swapping enviroments using the portal_
+	_Swapping environments using the portal_

 1. On the **Scale** page, show how you can scale up the number of web and worker role instances independently.